whiteGloom/parrot-cards/README.md

 ## Live preview

-There is a Github Pages preview: https://whitegloom.github.io/parrot-cards/
+There is a GitHub Pages preview: https://whitegloom.github.io/parrot-cards/

 Keep in mind that it may be outdated.